Should Retirees Pay Off Their Mortgages?

 • It's generally not a good idea to withdraw from a retirement account to pay off a mortgage.
 That could reduce your retirement income too much.

-• If you have a hefty mortgage, there are other options to consider such as downsizing to a home that fits your retirement budget.
+• There are other options to consider if you have a hefty mortgage, such as downsizing to a home that fits your retirement budget.

 When to Continue Making Mortgage Payments

-Monthly mortgage payments make sense for retirees who can do it comfortably without sacrificing their standard of living.
-It's often a good choice for retirees or those just about to retire who are in a high-income bracket, have a low-interest mortgage (under 5%), and benefit from the deduction on mortgage interest.
+Making monthly mortgage payments makes sense for retirees who can do so comfortably without sacrificing their standard of living.
+It's often a good choice for retirees or those who are just about to retire and who are in a high income tax bracket, have a low-interest mortgage under 5%, and can benefit from the deduction on mortgage interest.

 This is particularly true if paying off a mortgage would mean not having a savings cushion for unexpected costs or emergencies such as medical expenses.

-If you're retiring within the next few years and have the cash to pay off your mortgage, it may make sense to do so, particularly if the funds are in a low-interest savings account.
+It may make sense to do so if you're retiring within the next few years and have the cash to pay off your mortgage, particularly if your money is in a low-interest savings account.
 Again, this works best for those who have a well-funded retirement account and enough reserve funds for unexpected emergencies.

 Paying off the mortgage ahead of retirement can be a real stress reducer.
 Your monthly expenses will be cut, leaving you less vulnerable to a sudden property tax increase, an emergency repair, or the impact of inflation.
 You'll save on the interest you would owe by keeping the mortgage.